Children’s Faith Development

 A central concept of Unitarian Universalism is the values congregations affirm and promote.
 These values enacted through a spiritual discipline of Love are Interdependence, Pluralism, Transformation, Justice, Generosity, and Equity.

 We will begin to acquaint young children with the ideas behind these values and the attributes inherent in each.
 Meetings begin with circle time and may include stories, crafts, and games.
-The sessions will end with a period of free play.
+The sessions include a period of free play.

 *Parents with very young children should contact the Director of Family Ministry to discuss the best class placement for their child.
 We’re here to support your family’s needs!

-Visit the Youth page for information about our 8th-12th grade programs.
+Visit the Youth page for information about our 9th-12th grade programs.

 Contact Michelle McKenzie-Creech, Director of Family Ministry, for more information.